From hidden navigation and pop-out menus, to wearables and split screen, these are the web design trends we expect to shape 2017.

 - Minimalist design makes it easier to concentrate

 Single-color overlay.
 To maximize the benefit of simplification, most pop-out menus use a single-color background or overlay, rather than a distracting or cluttered background.
 You don’t want the users to spend time figuring out the menu itself – save the good stuff for the site pages.

 Large, simple typography.
 Echoing the points from above, large, bold, and easy-to-read typography makes the navigation menu clearer and more effective, plus helps fill the space.
 Designers often take this a step further with all caps.

 Hamburger and X icons (preferably with MENU label).
 By this point, the standard accepted UI pattern for signifying a pop-out menu is the hamburger icon, which turns into an X icon when activated so users know how to close it (typically it appears in the top-left corner).
 We always recommend adding a “MENU” label for the sake of clarity.

 Push or overlay content.
 Pop-out menus rarely take up the entire screen.
 Leaving a little of the original content visible allows easy return for mobile, and creates a nice effect for desktops that mimics mobile browsing.

 02. Inspiration from Wearables

 Just as mobile browsing is influencing desktop design, so are wearables influencing web design as a whole.
-With , users are coming to appreciate the same streamlined style of UI on their other devices.
+With tens of millions of wearables sold in 2015, users are coming to appreciate the same streamlined style of UI on their other devices.